 When it comes to learning about our digestive system, you will explore how each of the food types, once ingested, are broken down and absorbed and how the chewed ball of food then moves through the body before being excreted.
 In addition, you will be told how certain foods impact on our teeth and cause decay.

-Your teacher will be able to teach you about food and energy sources in more detail throughout the academic year but, in the meantime, here is a brief overview of why it is so important to eat healthily.
+Your biology teacher will be able to teach you about food and energy sources in more detail throughout the academic year but, in the meantime, here is a brief overview of why it is so important to eat healthily.

 When you think about food, your mind probably jumps to your favourite meal or snack.
 But, if you put the pleasure of eating certain products aside and get your Biology hat on, you almost certainly know the main reasons why your body needs food to function properly.
 Energy, growth, and health are those key reasons.